roberd13/dsedocker/README.md

 # Getting Started with DataStax and Docker

-DSE-Docker is intended to be used for Development purposes only.
-You can use the Docker-DSE environment to learn DSE, OpsCenter and DataStax Studio, try new ideas, test and demonstrate your application.
+The DataStax provided docker images are intended to be used for Development purposes in non-production environments.
+You can use these images to learn DSE, OpsCenter and DataStax Studio, to try new ideas, and to test and demonstrate your application.

 # Prerequisites